bcgov/lucy-web/README.md

 ## Architecture

-This application uses PostgreSQL (with PostGIS), TypeORM, and Angular.
+This application uses PostgreSQL (with PostGIS) and TypeORM.
 Containers are built using Jenkins pipelines and Docker.
 Our environments run on an OpenShift container platform cluster.

 ## Project Structure